-Notice is hereby given that the Annual and Special meeting (the "Meeting") of shareholders of Falcon Oil & Gas Ltd. (the "Corporation") will be held at O'Callaghan Stephen's Green Hotel, 1-5 Harcourt Street (off Stephen's Green), Dublin 2, Ireland on 30 September 2013 at 11:00 a.m.
-(Greenwich Mean time "GMT"), for the following purposes:
+Notice is hereby given that the Annual and Special meeting (the "Meeting") of shareholders of Falcon Oil & Gas Ltd. (the "Corporation") will be held at The Conrad Hotel, Earlsfort Terrace, Dublin 2, Ireland on 10 December 2014 at 11:00 a.m.
+(Dublin time), for the following purposes:

-- 1. To receive the audited annual consolidated financial statements of the Corporation for the year ended 31 December 2012 and the report of the auditors thereon. - 2.
-To consider, and if deemed advisable, to pass, without variation, a resolution electing the directors for the ensuing year. - 3.
-To appoint the auditors and to authorise the directors to fix their remuneration. - 4.
-To consider, and if deemed advisable, to pass, without variation, a resolution approving the Corporation's stock option plan. - 5.
+- 1. To receive the audited annual consolidated financial statements of the Corporation for the year ended 31 December 2013 and the report of the auditors thereon. - 2.
+To consider, and if deemed advisable, to pass, a resolution reducing the Board of Directors from eight members to seven and fixing the number of Directors at seven. - 3.
+To consider, and if deemed advisable, to pass, a resolution electing the directors for the ensuing year. - 4.
+To appoint the auditors and to authorise the directors to fix their remuneration. - 5.
+To consider, and if deemed advisable, to pass, a resolution approving the Corporation's stock option plan and certain amendments contained therein. - 6.
 To transact such other business as may properly come before the Meeting or any adjournment thereof.

-Shareholders of record as at the close of business on 22 August 2013, will be entitled to notice of and to vote at the Meeting.
+Shareholders of record as at the close of business on 4 November 2014, will be entitled to notice of and to vote at the Meeting.

-A detailed description of the matters to be acted upon at the Meeting is set forth in the accompanying management information circular of the Corporation dated 28 August 2013 (the "Information Circular").
+A detailed description of the matters to be acted upon at the Meeting is set forth in the accompanying management information circular of the Corporation dated 7 November 2014 (the "Information Circular").